 At Christmas in London, the place turns into a winter wonderland and you can soak up the festive atmosphere, and at other times of the year there are street performers and people skateboarding in the skatepark and general hustle and bustle that will keep everyone occupied.

-Trafalgar Square is an awesome place to take your lunch stop while in London, as you can bring a packed lunch and sit near the fountains and soak in the atmosphere.
+Trafalgar Square is an awesome place to take your lunch stop while in London, as you can bring a packed lunch and sit near the fountains and soak in the atmosphere and enjoy one of the free London things to do.

 It’s fairly contained, so the kids can wander around a bit while you keep an eye on them and take a seat for a minute.